As many as half of people with Alzheimer's and other dementias have not been diagnosed.

 - may reduce health care costs by delaying placement in a nursing home

-The Healthy Brain Initiative's goal is to have public health officials undertake efforts to educate the public and medical community about the warning signs of Alzheimer's disease and the benefits of early detection.
+Two domains within the Public Health Road Map encourage public health officials to undertake efforts to educate the public and medical community about the warning signs of Alzheimer's disease and the benefits of early detection.

 Three Things the Public Health Community Can Do Now on Early Detection